noagonzale38/docs/src/setup/configuration.md

   - Auto
   - Individual Settings

-> **Note:** We recommend using the web dashboard to configure the bot, as it's easier and more settings are available - including reaction panels.
+> **Note:** We recommend using the web dashboard to configure the bot, as it's easier and more settings are available - including ticket panels.

 If you'd prefer to stick to configuring the bot via commands in Discord, there are a few different methods in which you can do so:
 - `/setup auto` will automatically create roles, channels, and everything else you need (excluding reaction panels) without any interaction required from you.
 This is okay for simple usecases, but you'll likely want to configure the options yourself.